DeLuks2006/DeLuks2006/README.md

 # Hey there! :wave:
 ### Who am I?
 - I'm DeLuks.
-I am a "06" kid that likes to code and make cool stuff with PCs.
+I am a "06" kid that likes to code useless stuff.
 - I started programing in late 2020 and want to learn as much as possible!

 ### What are my interests?
 - Art / design ( I do art traditionally ) :pencil: